-Subsequent events: Subsequent events have been evaluated through October 28, 2016, which is the date the financial statements were available to be issued.
+Subsequent events: Subsequent events have been evaluated through November 1, 2017, which is the date the financial statements were available to be issued.

-Recent accounting pronouncements: In August 2016, the FASB issued ASU No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
-The amendments in this ASU make improvements to the information provided in financial statements and accompanying notes of not-for-profit entities.
+Recent accounting pronouncements: In August 2016, the FASB issued Accounting Standards Update (ASU) No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-For-Profit Entities.
+The amendments in this ASU make improvements to the information provided in financial statements and accompanying notes of not-for profit entities.
 The amendments set forth the FASB's improvements to net asset classification requirements and the information presented about a not-for-profit entity's liquidity, financial performance and cash flows.
 The ASU will be effective for fiscal years beginning after December 15, 2017.
 Earlier application is permitted.
 The changes in this ASU should generally be applied on a retrospective basis in the year that the ASU is first applied.
-Management has not evaluated the impact of this ASU on the financial statements.
+Management has not evaluated the impact of this ASU on its financial statements.